AnantaMoharana/AnantaMoharanaReadMe/README.md

 Hello!

 My name is <a href="https://anantamoharana.github.io/" target="_blank">Ananta Moharana</a>.
-I am a senior at Rutgers University (graduating May 2022), majoring in Computer Science and minoring in Mathematics.
+I am an honors computer science graduate from Rutgers University!

+Most recently I was a Software Engineer at Zoom where I worked as a Site Reliability Engineer on Zooms integrations and developer apis

-Most recently, in Summer 2021, I interned at Pfizer as a Data Management and Monitoring Intern, under the Global Biometrics and Data Management department.
-Specifically, I worked with the database build and programming team!
+Prior to Zoom, in Summer 2021, I interned at Pfizer as a Data Engineering Intern, under the Global Biometrics and Data Management team.
+Specifically, I worked with clinical trial data for ongoing clincal trials!

 Besides that, in Summer 2020 I was a Software Engineering Intern at Finacle Soft Inc., a finanacial technology start up, on their flagship product Swift CDS, a credit trading an risk analytics tool.

-I have also worked at Rutgers University as a Computer Science and Mathematics tutor and I am currently employed as a resident assistant(RA) by the Rutgers Department of Residence Life.
+I have also worked at Rutgers University as a Computer Science and Mathematics tutor and a resident assistant(RA) at Rutgers University.

 Outside of school and work I like to stay active.
 I particularly enjoy powerlifting and bike riding!